gamesbook/pyprototypr/docs/basic_concepts.md

 on the web i.e. in RGB (red-green-blue) *hexadecimal* format - for example, *#A0522D* represents a shade of the color we would call "brown".

-> For more details on *hexadecimal* colors, you can refer to http://www.w3.org/TR/css3-color.
+> For more details on hexadecimal colors, you can refer to http://www.w3.org/TR/css3-color.

-Colors in **pyprototypr** can also make use of names from a pre-defined list of colors - for example *#A0522D* is defined as the color *sienna*.
-A PDF called [colorset.pdf](../examples/colorset.pdf), which shows all the names of all the colors that are available, can be found in the `examples` directory.
+Colors in **pyprototypr** can also make use of names from a pre-defined list - for example *#A0522D* is defined as the color *sienna*.
+A PDF name [colorset.pdf](../examples/colorset.pdf), shows all the names and colors that are available.

 ## Working with units